kinde-oss/kinde-java-sdk/README.md

 KindeClientSession kindeClientSession = kindeClient.clientSession();
 AuthorizationUrl authorizationURL = kindeClientSession.authorizationUrl();
 ```
 The AuthorizationUrl contains the url and CodeVerify information.
-If using a code grant the code verify needs to be stored for the redirct call.
+If using a code grant, the code verify needs to be stored for the redirct call.
 This can be done using the J2EE session.
 Here is an example
 ```java
 req.getSession().setAttribute("AuthorizationUrl",authorizationUrl);
 resp.sendRedirect(authorizationUrl.getUrl().toString());